AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 - Is the versioning correct?
 - Does the code look unconventional or like it is trying to get around a problem in the wrong way?
 - Is the naming convention for the module name, package name, and repository name correctly applied?
-- Verify that CSS is not applied too globally.
+- Verify that global CSS styles are applied thoughtfully and are not overused.

 ### Completeness

-This is a manual review.
+Reviews for completeness are done manually.

-- Can the code be enabled/disabled by configuration and will all necessary code then really not be executed?
+- Can the code be enabled/disabled by configuration and does all necessary code behave as expected?
 - Is all configuration present that is mentioned in the ticket?
 Check scope, data type, validation, translation, and default values.
 - Is configuration always retrieved at the lowest possible level (store view level, website level, or global level)?
 Configuration retrieval must match the definition of scope in the `system.xml` file.
 - Are all paths in the flow chart of the technical specification covered?
 Are all other technical specifications covered?